MarsDrm/hello-world/README.md

 # hello-world
 Just for learning
-Now we need to take some actions to test wheather it works.
+Now we need to take some actions to test whether it works.